Glossary of terms

 FK - First Class corridor coach - Mk1 coach with 1st class compartment accommodation

 Flange (wheel) - A wheel flange is the rim (lip) on a railway wheel.
 It is profiled on the inside of each wheel and hence keeps the wheels from running off the rails.

 FO - First Class open coach - Mk1 coach with 1st class open accommodation

-Four Foot - common term for the space between the rails
+Four Foot - common term for the space between the rails of one railway track

 FRA - Federal Railroad Authority (USA)

 Ground frame - consists of an open frame of levers to locally operate points and is operated by the driver, guard, shunter etc.

 GWML - Great Western Main Line is a modern term for the former Great Western Railway's route from London to Bristol and Swansea